-The language levels of our courses are based on the European Framework of Reference for Languages (CEFR) – however (this mainly serves to determine the students’ performance), are divided into sub-levels (“/a” = introduction stage and “/b” = consolidation stage).
-Please note, there is not automatically offered a class for every single sub-level!
-Only if the maximum number of participants per level is exceeded, students will be assigned to an either “/a” or “/b” class.
+The language levels of our courses are based on the European Framework of Reference for Languages (CEFR) – however (this mainly serves to determine the students’ performance), they are divided into sub-levels (“/a” = introduction stage and “/b” = consolidation stage).
+If you are a beginner or your goal is to complete a level, then a 2-week course is not enough!
+Please note, a class for every single sub-level is not offered automatically!
+Only if the maximum number of participants per level is exceeded will students be assigned to either an “/a” or “/b” class.

 German in Austria is standard German as it spoken and written throughout the German-speaking world.
 As in all other German-speaking regions, Austrian German also has its own special features: